-I hope that you seek out patients under your care who have pre-diabetes and take action to refer them to this program.
-You can recommend a patient to join a DPP program by completing the recommendation form enclosed and faxing it to the DPP provider of your choice like a referral.
+You can recommend a patient to join a DPP program by completing the recommendation form and faxing it to the DPP provider of your choice like a referral.

 Let’s take an active approach in partnering with our available resources to help serve our patients.
 If you have any questions, please contact your Provider Relations representative.